-Updating the state energy code based on Standard 90.1-2019 will also stimulate the creation of high-quality jobs across the state.
+Updating the state rehabilitation code based on ANSI/ASHRAE/IES Standard 90.1-2019 will also stimulate the creation of high-quality jobs across the state.

-Standard 90.1-2019 is expected to result in buildings that are energy efficient, more affordable to own and operate, and based on current industry standards for health, comfort, and resilience.
+ANSI/ASHRAE/IES Standard 90.1-2019 is expected to result in buildings that are energy efficient, more affordable to own and operate, and based on current industry standards for health, comfort, and resilience.